ast-grep/ast-grep.github.io/website/reference/cli/scan.md

 You can confirm the code change and apply it to files selectively, or you can open text editor to tweak the matched code.
 Note that code rewrite only happens inside a session.

+### `-j, --threads <NUM>`

+Set the approximate number of threads to use.

+This flag sets the approximate number of threads to use.
+A value of 0 (which is the default) causes ast-grep to choose the thread count using heuristics.

+[default: 0]

 ### `-U, --update-all`
 Apply all rewrite without confirmation if true